-7.2.3 Hardware Supporting EFB Applications
+7.1.3 Hardware Supporting EFB Applications

-- a.
 In the context of this AC, EFB equipment components supporting EFB applications are "installed" when they are incorporated into aircraft type design or are fitted using acceptable technical data.
-All other components supporting EFB functionality are considered "portable," regardless of how infrequently they are removed from the aircraft. - b.
-In order for portable EFB hardware to support EFB applications, installation of at least some EFB components may be needed, depending on requirements for positional integrity (e.g., installed mounts), continuity of power (e.g., dedicated primary power port), and data connectivity (e.g., Wireless Fidelity (Wi-Fi®)), and Ethernet).
+All other components supporting EFB functionality are considered "portable," regardless of how infrequently they are removed from the aircraft.

+So portable EFB hardware can support EFB applications, installation of at least some EFB components may be needed, depending on requirements for positional integrity (e.g., installed mounts), continuity of power (e.g., dedicated primary power port), and data connectivity (e.g. Wi-Fi, and Ethernet).
 Airworthiness regulations do not apply to portable EFB components other than for specifications associated with the installed components (i.e., mounting (size and weight), power (maximum electrical load, voltage, and current frequency), data connectivity (input/output (I/O)), and data specifications and security.
 In these situations, acceptable technical data is required in accordance with rule 21.503.